nuremics/nuremics/README.md

   }
 ```

-For the sake of example, let's define another **Process item** considering the same structure.
+For the sake of example, let's define another **Proc** considering the same structure.

 ```mermaid
 erDiagram